Corporate Plan2024–25

 • mobilisation.

-Each phase of the election readiness framework directs our workflow and is reflected in the performance measures for the year.
-Our ‘lessons learned’ approach directs a continual cycle of improvement and learning across all aspects of AEC operations.
-In 2023–24, we move from the ‘implement change’ to ‘mobilise’ phase.
+As we must always be ready to deliver an electoral event, the three phases of election readiness direct our workflow and are reflected in the performance measures for the year.
+Our 'lessons learned' approach directs a continual cycle of improvement and learning across all aspects of AEC operations.
+In 2024–25, we will be in the 'mobilisation' phase.

 Maintain the integrity of electoral and regulatory processes

 An essential feature of Australian democracy is an electoral system that operates with a high level of integrity.
-The AEC maintains an impartial electoral system and processes for elections, referendums, plebiscites and by-elections in accordance with the Commonwealth Electoral Act 1918 (the Electoral Act) and the Referendum (Machinery Provisions) Act 1984.
+The AEC maintains an impartial electoral system and processes for elections, referendums, plebiscites and by-elections in accordance with the Electoral Act and the Referendum Act.

-As the Australian Government’s independent electoral body, electoral integrity is central to the AEC’s values of quality, agility and professionalism.
-To maintain electoral integrity, the AEC regulates important aspects of the electoral system.
+As the Australian Government’s independent electoral body, electoral integrity is central to our values of electoral integrity through agility, professionalism and quality.
+To maintain electoral integrity, we regulate important aspects of the electoral system.

 This includes: